ZeroErrControl/eRob_eCoder/README.md

 # EtherCAT Motor Control System

 This project implements a real-time EtherCAT-based motor control system with position control capabilities.
 The system consists of a main control program written in C++ and a Python-based angle simulation tool.
+The implementation has `undergone 12 hours of long-term stability testing`, ensuring reliable and consistent performance.

 ## System Architecture